 This will restrict airflow and cause your motorcycle to run rich which can cause hard starting issues.

-Replace the air-filter regulary so your engine can breath easy.
+Replace the air filter regularly so your engine can breathe easily.
 A blocked air filter will cause trouble starting your motorcycle.

 4. Faulty battery terminals or earth connection.

 Check the main neutral earth cable that it is attached to the frame and or motor.
-Clean the terminals and tighten it up if it is loose.
+Clean the terminals and tighten them up if it is loose.

 5. Fouled spark plugs.